 I studied for the Part 107 test using Drone Pilot Ground School —a choice I made simply because they were the first company to approach me and let me know that online study courses even existed!
 The teacher Alan has hours and hours of videos, multiple practice tests for each section and multiple final exams too.
 But I passed using Drone Pilot Ground School, so I definitely recommend it!

 The FAA test is a lot like taking that drivers ed test — you definitely have to study.
 Cramming 2 hours before the test is really not enough to pass.
 Depending on your prior knowledge and study habits, you’ll definitely want to devote at least a weekend to really studying for this test.
 There is a lot of information in here like airport operations and weather that could be completely new information to even the best drone pilots.

 While it was definitely tough, it’s worth taking.
-Passing this test is your first entry into the safest airspace in the world.
+Once you’ve passed the FAA Part 107 test, you’ve gained your first official entry into the safest airspace in the world.
 And it feels awesome to have that certificate proving you have substantial knowledge of our airspace.